 However, all agree that hedges are key to sustaining wildlife habitat, alongside connectivity, within a heavily human dominated landscape utilised by a range of land users resulting in ecological science conflicting with socio-economic matters.

 Data on birds nesting in hedgerows (priority species yellowhammer) is pushing farmers to cut hedges later in the year which has their contractors unhappy.
 Many environmentalists insist that evidence-based policy should trump economic challenges.
 It’s complex.
 This science says cut every few years, this one from 2009 says birds rebound after hedgecutting, whereas this research says no new hedges near open meadows please.

 Any hedge, not just hawthorn or blackthorn, is not without its thorny issues.

-If a pair of tiny birds can find the energy to collaborate on melding 3000 fragments into one expandable nest, we can try harder to find the energy to talk to each other on seeking to frame evidence-informed policy within socio-ecological pressures.
+If a pair of tiny birds can find the energy to collaborate on melding 3000 fragments into one expandable nest, we can try harder to find the energy to talk to each other and reconcile on seeking to frame evidence-informed policy within socio-ecological pressures.

 I’ll leave the final word to the head of the BTO: “To be of most value, scientific findings need a practical application through engagement with stakeholders – often practitioners in the management of countryside.”

 Click >> here for my new ‘Countryside Reconciliation’ service.